• linux

 I’m using MythTV for watching TV and videos.
 For that I have a separate HP micro server which 4 HDs.
 That system is quiet old and low-powered.
 Because of that I rip my DVDs on my new PC and copy over the files.

 Previously I’ve used rsync to synchronize the films over to the MythTV system.
-Last week I made a mistake and destoryed several files.
+Last week I made a mistake and destroyed several files.
 I only noticed my mistake after I had synchronized the files, so my “backup” was gone as well.

 Uups.